1 Introduction

 the output is:

 Converts the Date and time value to a string, formatted according to the format parameter.
-Without the format parameter, a standard format is used.
+Without the format parameter, a standard format is used, which depends on the Java version and user locale.
 The function formatDateTime

 uses the users calendar and formatDateTimeUTC